jrnold/bayesian_notes/docs/robust.md

 })
 ```

-The `max_treedepth` parameter needed to be increased because in some runs it was hitting the maximum treedepth.
+The `max_treedepth` parameter needed to be increased because in some runs it was hitting the maximum tree depth.
 This is likely due to the wide tails of the Student t distribution.

 ```r